rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 7. Deploy a smart contract on RSK network using Truffle;
 8. Interact with the smart contract at Truffle console.

-If you were redirected from the [Truffle-rsk-starter-box](https://github.com/rsksmart/rsk-starter-box) page, this tutorial provides more explanatory steps with examples for you to follow. and successfully executed all the instructions, you can go ahead and interact with the published smart contract:
+If you were redirected from the [Truffle-rsk-starter-box](https://github.com/rsksmart/rsk-starter-box) page and successfully executed all the instructions, you can go ahead and interact with the published smart contract:
 - [In the Truffle development console](#interact-with-a-smart-contract-in-development-console).
 - [On RSK network](#truffle-console-connect-to-rsk-network).